Lord of the manor: Tenancy

 In England in the Middle Ages, land was held on behalf of the English monarch or ruler by a powerful local supporter, who gave protection in return.
 The people who had sworn homage to the lord were known as vassals.
 Vassals were nobles who served loyalty for the king, in return for being given the use of land.
 After the Norman conquest of England, however, all land in England was owned by the monarch who then granted the use of it by means of a transaction known as enfeoffment, to earls, barons, and others, in return for military service.
 The person who held feudal land directly from the king was known as a tenant-in-chief (see also Land tenure).

 Sub-tenancy

-Military service was based upon units of ten knights (see Knight-service).
-An important tenant-in-chief might be expected to provide all ten knights, and lesser tenants-in-chief, half of one.
-Some tenants-in-chief 'sub-infeuded', that is, granted, some land to a sub-tenant.
+Military service was based upon units of ten knights (see knight-service).
+An important tenant-in-chief might be expected to provide all ten knights, and lesser tenants-in-chief, half of one unit, ie, five knights instead of ten.
+Some tenants-in-chief "sub-infeuded", that is, granted, some land to a sub-tenant.
 Further sub-infeudation could occur down to the level of a lord of a single manor, which in itself might represent only a fraction of a knight's fee.
 A mesne lord was the level of lord in the middle holding several manors, between the lords of a manor and the superior lord.
 The sub-tenant might have to provide knight-service, or finance just a portion of it, or pay something purely nominal.
 Any further sub-infeudation was prohibited by the Statute of Quia Emptores in 1290.
 Knight-service was abolished by the Tenures Abolition Act 1660.